 27 September 1938: The liner "Queen Elizabeth", the largest passenger ship so far built, is launched at John Brown's on the Clyde.

 3 September 1939: The Second World War is declared.

 4 September 1939: The Scottish Office establishes its Headquarters in Edinburgh at St Andrews House.

 14 October 1939: HMS Royal Oak is sunk by a German submarine in Scapa Flow.

 16 October 1939: The first German aircraft to be shot down over Britain in WWII is attacked by RAF fighters over the River Forth.

-11 February 1940: John Buchan, 1st Baron Tweedsmuir, author and Governor General of Canada, dies.
+11 February 1940: The death of John Buchan, 1st Baron Tweedsmuir, author and Governor General of Canada.

 30 April 1940: The French destroyer Maillé Brézé suffers an accidental explosion and sinks in the River Clyde off Greenock with the loss of 25 of her crew.